-It's thought that about one in five college and university students may meet the clinical criteria for alcoholism.3 Alcoholics often experience many of the consequences already listed, but they feel powerless to end their addiction.
+According to the NIAAA, it's thought that about one in five college and university students may meet the clinical criteria for alcoholism.
+Alcoholics often experience many of the consequences already listed, but they feel powerless to end their addiction.
 Even a so-called "high-functioning alcoholic" can eventually have his or her life spiral out of control.
 Plus, alcoholism puts you at greater risk of developing other types of addictions, including behavioral ones.

 11. Death or permanent brain damage

 It only takes one time: You can lose your life from binge drinking.
-Deaths related to alcohol poisoning occur at an average rate of about six people a day in the U.S.7 Ingesting too much alcohol can suppress your ability to breathe and cause major problems with your nervous system.
+Deaths related to alcohol poisoning occur at an average rate of about six people a day in the U.S., according to data from the Centers for Disease Control and Prevention.
+Ingesting too much alcohol can suppress your ability to breathe and cause major problems with your nervous system.
 You may become mentally confused before you pass out, stop breathing normally, get extremely cold, and vomit (which is a choking hazard).
 Without immediate medical care, you can die.
 Even with medical attention, alcohol poisoning can cause permanent damage to your brain.

 In addition to alcohol poisoning, a lot of binge drinkers die from accidental drowning or injuries sustained from falling or getting hit by vehicles.
-Among college students, the risk of dying from an alcohol-related cause tends to be greatest for males and members of Greek organizations.
-Most deaths occur when binge drinkers are alone after a period of heavy alcohol consumption.8
+One study found that among college students, the risk of dying from an alcohol-related cause tends to be greatest for males and members of Greek organizations.
+Most deaths occur when binge drinkers are alone after a period of heavy alcohol consumption.

 Signs of Alcohol Abuse in College Students